New events will continue to be noted as we are made aware. Please check back often and visit our "Members in Action" on the following page.

 Dr. Scott Gabbard Department of Gastroenterology and Hepatology, Cleveland Clinic

-Dr. Homero Rivas Stanford Assistant Professor of Surgery, Director of Innovative Surgery
+Dr. Homero Rivas Director of Innovative Surgery, Stanford Assistant Professor of Surgery

-Dr. John Pandolfino Northwestern Division Chief, Department of Gastroenterology
+Dr. John Pandolfino Department of Gastroenterology, Northwestern Division Chief, Chicago

-Dr. Joel Richter USF Division of Digestive Diseases and Nutrition
+Dr. Joel Richter USF Division of Digestive Diseases and Nutrition, Tampa, Florida

 Dr. Haru Inoue Director of Digestive Disease Center, Showa University, Koto Toyosu Hospital

 Developer of POEM procedure in humans.

 Achalasia Awareness can only be obtained with your help.
 Organize your own local 5k, invite your friends to celebrate Achalasia Awareness Month, share on social media and join us on Facebook, Twitter and Pinterest.
 Be creative and don't forget to make it fun!